 I could see the locus points forming around the Free Planets cruiser’s shields and knew what was coming.
 Twin tracks of pale blue ionization lanced toward my ship and the deck shuddered beneath my feet.
-Our return fire made the enemy’s shields flare and metal boiled from the outer frame where the primary shield had collapsed.
+Our return fire made the enemy’s screens flare and metal boiled from the outer frames where the primary shield had collapsed.

 “Keep firing, Opturkarh,” I said urgently.
 “We’ve got to get closer.”

 “He’ll roast our ass if we keep this up, Karhide.”
 Taris pointed at the holoview enveloping most of the operations platform below.
 I glared at him and snorted with impatience.

 “We’ve hit him hard!
 This is no the time to back off,” I snapped, watching the tactical mainframe plot overlay.

 The enemy cruiser fired and I counted the seconds before the beam would hit, cursing silently.
 The deck shuddered and I clutched the armrest.

 “Caution.
 Levels three, four, and six are penetrated.
 Areas are isolated,” the housekeeping computer declared.
 “Caution.
 Secondary shield overload.
 Primary shield active.”

 Taris looked up from the command seat on the operations platform below.
 “Its Engineering, Da.”